siddharthO3/Video-Vault/Readme.md

 The most useful part of the application is that it works ***offline***!!

+## Demo Video
+Refer to the Demo Video in the folder.

 ## How to install

 1. Create a venv with in your local machine.
 The Python version of the venv <b>must be less</b> than 3.9 since some of the libraries might not work.
 We have used version <i>3.8.10</i> for testing purposes.